 The aim of the course is to create a piece of sonic art that uses audio material that is personal to the artist.
 The actual sounds captured may be personal or the place where they were captured.

-Participants will be given a brief in advance of the course and will be asked to record material before the weekend begins.
-They will be given guidelines on recording techniques as well as suggestions of how to choose material and how much to record.
-During the weekend the group will edit and manipulate their material into a composition or soundscape and consider how they want an audience to experience their piece: this could, be as a binaural work on headphones or via a two or four channel speaker system.
+It is suggested (though not vital) that participants arrive at the first session with some material already recorded.
+During the weekend the group will discuss compositional strategies and how the optional percussion might be included.
+You will edit and manipulate your material into a composition or soundscape and consider how you want an audience to experience your piece: this could, be as a binaural work on headphones or via a two or multiple channel speaker system.
 It could also be disseminated online or at a site specific location.

 Domoinic Murcott is a composer and Head of Composition at Trinity Laban Conservatoire of Music and Dance.

-Participants will need some kind of portable recording device – ideally something like a Zoom HI but a rougher, and possibly exciting method could be just on a smartphone.
-They will also need a laptop or tablet with a headphone socket with software they can load audio onto and edit it.
-The best option is a mac with Logic X or Ableton but there are simpler and cheaper options that can work just as well.
-Finally they will need headphones that are comfortable enough to work on for long periods.
-Behringer HPS5000 cost just over £20 and are excellent).
-Everyone can work collectively, with four speakers, a projector and screen.
+Participants will need some kind of portable recording device – ideally something like a Zoom H1 but a rougher, and possibly exciting method could be just on a smartphone.
+You will also need a laptop or tablet with a headphone socket with software they can load audio onto and edit it.
+The best option is a Mac with Logic X but there are simpler and cheaper options that can work just as well.
+If the group decides to work on a collective composition then we could do much of the work on Dominic’s computer.
+Finally you will need headphones that are comfortable enough to work on for long periods.
+Behringer HPS5000 cost just over £20 and are excellent.

 Fee £240 Full time students £120

 Browse all events in this series